brenda70904/CAPs/README.md

 #### `.env` requirements (where applicable)

   for now I have none and do not require one

 #### How to initialize/run your application (where applicable)

-- e.g. `npm start`
+  - to see the message in terminal: `node file-name`

 #### How to use your library (where applicable)